b1narykid/lyceum-wifi-auth/README.md

 # Synopsis

-This project contains utils and scripts for `HSE` WLAN authorization automation.
+This project contains utils and scripts for `HSE` WLAN authentication automation.

 # HTTP request example